Napokue/gnoem/docs/Project Outline.md

 # Project Outline

 ## What is Gnoem?
-Gnoem is a simulation, that simulates entit
+Gnoem is a simulation, that simulates entities called Gnoems and tries to this world with natural selection, procedural generation (for environments but for entities as well), GOAP (Goal Oriented Action Planning) in combination with Neural Networks

 ## What is the goal for Gnoem?

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MDA5NjQ4NDNdfQ==
+eyJoaXN0b3J5IjpbLTEwNzIxOTEzNl19
 -->